-A ladder like this one is completely portable and would work beautifully in a craft booth.
+A decorative wood blanket ladder like the one in this shop is completely portable and would work beautifully in a craft booth.

-You'll know when you've made your displays too fussy because customers will tell you.
-If you make the mistake of getting too fussy and fancy with your displays, customers will say something like, "Oh, I won't touch that.
+You'll know you've made your displays too fussy because customers will tell you.
+If you make the mistake of getting too fancy with your displays, customers will say things like, "Oh, I won't touch that.
 I don't want to ruin your display."

 You want customers to pick up and touch your product.
 It helps move them toward buying.
 If customers are telling you they don't want to ruin your display, it's time to relax your setup a bit.
 Keep it simple to encourage touching, just like this display.

 How clever is this display?
 Shallow wooden crates are hung on the wall and used as shelves.

 This photo is from a sweet shop in Lunenburg, Nova Scotia.
 Lunenburg is full of adorable shops that sell handmade items - definitely a great place to visit for those who love handmade.